AllenDowney/TheShakes/README.md

 If you won the argument, roll one die.

-If it is less than or equal to the efficacy of your treatment, the patient recovers.
+If the outcome is less than or equal to the efficacy of your treatment, the patient recovers.

 Add 1 to the number of patients you have treated, and if the patient recovered, add 1 to the number of patients you have saved.